Fifth Grade Curriculum

 - The differences and similarities between in-person and online bullying.

-- Ways of dealing with and stopping cyber bullying, whether we are the target, a bystander, or a participant.
+- Ways of dealing with and stopping cyber-bullying, whether they are the target, a bystander, or a participant.

 - The differences between “knowing” an Internet friend and an in-person friend.

-- To not share private information that could give away our identity to Internet friends.
+- To not share private information that could give away their identity to Internet friends.

 - What to do when an Internet friend makes us feel uncomfortable.

-- To ask our parents for permission before talking to Internet friends, and NEVER meeting an Internet friend without taking a parent or guardian with us.
+- To ask our parents for permission before talking to Internet friends, and NEVER meeting an Internet friend without taking a parent or guardian with them.